-WordPress Hosting is a tricky business.
+WordPress Hosting is a tricky business and finding an impartial Bluehost review is even more difficult.
 I’ve never been employed at a web host but I do have a lot of background working with systems that need to be online and available all the time.
-It’s hard enough when you have complete control over your environment, so throwing millions of sites into the mix that take full advantages of all the resources you have to offer can be a real strain.
+It’s hard enough when you have complete control over your environment, so throwing millions of sites into the mix that take full advantages of all the resources you have to offer can be a real strain, and can make being the best WordPress hosting company an extremely lofty goal.
 I understand all of that completely.
 Hosting ain’t no kids game.

 I’ve talked about WordPress hosting reviews at length before, and I want to bring that same topic up again, but this time in a very specific context.
 After years of WordPress.org endorsing Bluehost, I believe it’s time they stop.

 This is actually tough for me to write because I know people personally who work at Bluehost and this no fault of theirs.
 Many great techs and developers have no control over business decisions that have been hurting Bluehost’s reputation.
 They do their best to provide a great service, but they’re playing against a stacked deck and their service, performance, and uptime have tanked over the last year.

 Things have gotten so bad that WPMU just awarded Bluehost with a wooden spoon for being the bottom feeder in an unbiased review of 5 different web hosts.
 Now I don’t know about you, but winning a wooden spoon doesn’t sound like a very awesome prize for a company that should be leading in a high tech industry.
 Maybe a Blendtec would be a better modern-day kitchen-inspired prize?
 I digress.

 Unfortunately our experience with Bluehost over the past 6-9 months has been similar to what was represented in the WPMU post.
 Slower servers, poor technical support, and more frequent outages have become the norm, and not the exception.